realA10001986/Time-Circuits-Display/README.md

 - Connect your computer or handheld device to the WiFi network "TCD-AP".
 - Navigate your browser to http://timecircuits.local or http://192.168.4.1 to enter the Config Portal.

 If you want your clock to connect to your WiFi network, click on "Configure WiFi".
 The bare minimum is to select an SSID (WiFi network name) and a WiFi password.

 Note that the device requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
-(If the device is inaccessible as a result of wrong static IPs, hold ENTER when powering it up until the white LED lits; static IP data will be deleted and the device will return to DHCP.)
+If the device is inaccessible as a result of incorrect static IPs, hold ENTER when powering it up until the white LED lits; static IP data will be deleted and the device will return to DHCP.

 After saving the WiFi network settings, the device reboots and tries to connect to your configured WiFi network.
 If that fails, it will again start in access point mode.
-(If you have your TCD mounted in a car, also see [here](#car-mode))

 The next step is to set the clock's ... clock (and time zone).